Tess Henley: Career

 Producer Don Was selected Tess as the Guitar Center Singer-Songwriter III grand prize winner in March 2014.
 She became the first female winner in the competition's history, receiving $25,000, music gear, and an EP to be recorded with Don Was.

 In mid-August 2014, Henley went to Henson Recording Studios in Los Angeles with producer Was and session musicians Mike Finnigan, James Gadson, Mark Goldenberg, James "Hutch" Hutchinson, Davide Rossi, and Michito Sanchez to record.
 The album Wonderland was released in early 2015.
 On January 22, 2015, Henley made her national television debut on Jimmy Kimmel Live!, performing "Positively Me" and "Wonderland" from the album.
 Teen Vogue premiered the music video for "Wonderland".

+Following her appearance on Jimmy Kimmel Live!, Henley performed at the NAMM Show and Sundance Film Festival, where she played eight showcases in three days, including the Sundance Institute Music Café, produced by ASCAP.

+In July of 2015, Henley opened for Boy George and Culture Club at The Greek Theater in Los Angeles and The Greek Theater in Berkeley, California.
+That same year, she was also supporting act on national tours for Eric Hutchinson and Jon McLaughlin, as well as a residency with Bettye LaVette.

+The following year in 2016, Henley opened for Earth, Wind & Fire at Chateau Ste Michelle Winery.

+Her 2019 EP, Better, included the singles “Better” and “Same Girl”, her version of the 1969 Barbara Acklin song, “Am I the Same Girl”.
+The EP released on August 2, 2019, the same month Tess was the supporting act for Lianne La Havas’ U.S. tour.

 On December 11, 2020, she was featured on "Funny Seeing You Here" from the album, Thats What They All Say by Jack Harlow.

+In July 2022, Henley released the single "Good For Me".

+On November 18, 2022, Henley released her 3rd studio album.
+Henley explained the title, Paramount, as “the never straight line of building the things of paramount importance – fighting for them, gaining them, losing them, redefining them, learning from them, loving them.
+That is Paramount.”
+The album includes collaborations with Jesse Boykins III, Naz, Wynne Bennett, Yakob and Ari Balouzian.

+In 2025, Henley scored the short film, Terror Keeps You Slender, with songs from Leon Michels of El Michels Affair.
+The film, directed by Daniel Serafini-Sauli and starring Luke Kirby, premiered at the Tribeca Festival.